Adelved/specialization-project/README.md

   * Creating label map
   * Creating TensorFlow records (xml to csv and csv to tfrecord)

-The folders [benchmark](benchmark), [M1](M1) and [M2](M2) are the training directories for three fine-tuned models created in this project.
+The folders [benchmark](benchmark), [M1](M1) and [M2](M2) are the training directories for three models trained in this project, containing the fine-tuned checkpoints and the model configuration file.
 When the the Tensorflow object detection environment is installed, these can be downloaded and trained further.
-Either by using the tfrecords provided in this repository ([data](data)) or by using new data.
+Either by using the tfrecords provided in this repository ([data](data)) or with new data.

-Welcome to the object detection inference walkthrough!
-This notebook will walk you step by step through the process of using a pre-trained model to detect objects in an image.
-Make sure to follow the [installation instructions](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md) before you start.
+Assuming that both Tensorflow and the object detection environment outlined above has been downloaded and setup, the models in this repository can be trained as follows:
+  * Download the desired model (e.g. [M2](M2)) and place this folder within the object_detection directory in models/research
+  * Download the ([data](data)) directory or alternatively create new data.
+  * Change the paths in the configuration file and run the train-evaluation pipeline as outlined in the project report.